Note: all bus fares increased again from 1 January 2025, see fare increases. This page reflects the new fare structure.

 Truro including Tresillian, Playing Place, Carnon Downs, Chacewater, Threemilestone, Trispen, St Erme

-Town All Day: this ticket enables the passenger to travel on an unlimited number of journeys within the town for one day for £2.50 for an adult, £1.50 for U19.
+Town All Day: this ticket enables the passenger to travel on an unlimited number of journeys within the town for one day.
+Prices from 1 January 2025 are £5.50 for an adult, £4.00 for U19.
 The ticket can be purchased from the driver or through a bus operator app.

 Recommendations

 For the very occasional adult passenger, taking a single journey, the simplest is to tap on and tap off for your one journey.
 You will be charged the single fare for the journey.
 See further information on tap and cap.
-For persons under 19 years, you should purchase your ticket from the driver, ticket prices start from £1.
+For persons under 19 years, on short journeys, you should purchase your ticket from the driver, but for longer journeys you will pay the same as an adult and can use tap and cap if more convenient.

-Prior to the introduction, then extension, of the £2 maximum single fare and then the increases in prices for the all Cornwall bundle ticket prices, for regular users of buses, the ticket bundle prices were great value versus paying for each journey individually.
-Now, however, for people living outside of town zones, the bundle ticket prices do not stack up unless you are sure that you will be making more than three journeys a day, or if you have a large number of children and purchase the family bundle tickets.
+Prior to the introduction, then extension, of the maximum single fare and then the increases in prices for the all Cornwall bundle ticket prices, the ticket bundle prices were great value versus paying for each journey individually.
+Now, however, generally the bundle ticket prices do not stack up unless you are sure that you will be making at least three journeys a day, or if you have a large number of children and purchase the family bundle ticket.

 My recommendation, therefore, is that, if you do not live in a town zone, it is probably best for adults not to buy any of the ticket bundles.
-However, if you pay for your single fares using tap and cap, you will have the benefit of being charged just the £2 maximum single fare but, if you take more than three journeys on the same day, your total fare will still be capped at the all day maximum of £7.
-Return fares are only good value for money for shorter journeys outside of town zones.
-For longer journeys they are the same price as two singles; within town zones, the all-day zone ticket is virtually the same price or cheaper than a return.
+However, if you pay for your single fares using tap and cap, you will have the benefit of being charged just the £3 maximum single fare but, if you take more than three journeys on the same day, your total fare will still be capped at the all day maximum of £8.00.

-For under 19s, it may be worth considering a 5 day bundle which costs £15, equal to £3 per day on the days that the tickets are used.
-However, many under-19s may have a Truro and Penwith College, or Callywith College pass making the purchase of these bundle options unnecessary.
+For under 19s, it is probably not worth considering any of the bundle prices.
+Many under-19s may have a Truro and Penwith College or Callywith College pass making the purchase of these bundle options unnecessary.

 For information about how to buy and how to use m-tickets, see Apps.